adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 - The unary classifiers are modeled using CNN models with the same network architecture.

-The proposed CNN models are generatedwith two phases consisting of image representation and classification networks.
+- The proposed CNN models are generated with two phases consisting of image representation and classification networks.

 First, to represent theinput data, we extract a convolutional cube that has more than one convolutional layer of pre-trainedCNN models.